 Yet 90% of the trucking market is comprised of mom-and-pop operators with six or fewer trucks under management.
 For them, electric semis are still out of reach.

-Infrastructure for Electric Semis and Overcoming Range Anxiety
+Infrastructure for the Electric Semi and Overcoming Range Anxiety

 The trucking industry must also overcome “range anxiety” before there is wide adoption of electric vehicles (EVs).
 Range anxiety hits on the fear of having a battery run out of energy far away from a recharging station.